Unified Modeling Language: Metamodeling

 The OMG developed a metamodeling architecture to define UML, called the Meta-Object Facility (MOF).
 MOF is designed as a four-layered architecture, as shown in the image at right.
 It provides a meta-meta model at the top, called the M3 layer.
 This M3-model is the language used by Meta-Object Facility to build metamodels, called M2-models.

-The most prominent example of a Layer 2 Meta-Object Facility model is the UML metamodel, which describes UML itself.
+An example of a Layer 2 Meta-Object Facility model is the UML metamodel, which describes the UML itself.
 These M2-models describe elements of the M1-layer, and thus M1-models.
-These would be, for example, models written in UML.
-The last layer is the M0-layer or data layer.
-It is used to describe runtime instances of the system.
+These would be, for example, models written in the UML.
+A software architecture description might describe runtime instances of the system..
+The last layer is the M0-layer – the real world thing being described or modelled.

-The metamodel can be extended using a mechanism called stereotyping.
+The UML metamodel can be extended using a mechanism called stereotyping.
 This has been criticized as being insufficient/untenable by Brian Henderson-Sellers and Cesar Gonzalez-Perez in "Uses and Abuses of the Stereotype Mechanism in UML 1.x and 2.0".

 Diagrams

-UML 2 defines many types of diagrams shown as a taxonomy in the image.
+UML 2 defines 14 types or kinds of diagrams shown as a taxonomy in the image.